jazsadevee/project2/readme.md

 - tasty.co
 ### MVP

-- Choose or build a database with viable information for the application
+- Choose and API or build a database with viable information for the application
-- Create route & controller then ensure seeding this information: Ingredients, Description, Instructions and the Recipe name
+- Create route & controller then ensure seeding this information: Recipe title, Description, Category, Ingredients, and Instruction on how to prepare the dish
-- Create models for ingredients, description, instructions and the recipe names
+- Create models for receipes & new recipes

 ### Post MVP